Azure-Samples/jfkfileshooverbot/README.md

 A: Make sure you are prefacing each request with "Mr. Hoover."
 Make sure your audio quality is good (record yourself saying something using Windows' Voice Recorder app, for example).

 Finally, check the browser's console (press F12 in Chrome or Edge, or Control-Shift-K in Firefox) while toggling speech on.
-If your browser can't access the microphone, an `NotAllowed` error message or similar appears in the browser console.
+If your browser can't access the microphone, a `NotAllowed` error message or similar appears in the browser console.
 Make sure your browser's settings grant it access to the microphone.

 ### Q: The bot doesn't respond, or tells me something seems to have gone wrong.